vanHeemstraSystems/flask-monopoly/100/README.md

 # 100 - Introduction

 Flask monopoly is semestral project of [Krzysztof Welc](https://github.com/KrzysztofWelc) for web programming classes in year 2020/2021.
+It has been updated for 2024 by [Willem van Heemstra](https://github.com/wvanheemstra).

 It is web service allowing user to play monopoly-like game in three modes:
 - hot seats